 Exercising is an important way to lower your risk for cardiovascular disease.
 Unlike your age or genetics, it's something you control.
 And the good news?
 Yes, even small amounts of exercise can make a difference.

 "The recommended guidelines are at least 150 minutes of moderate exercise every week, 75 minutes per week of vigorous exercise or an equivalent combination of both," says Mara Caroline, MD, an interventional cardiologist at Main Line Health.
-"But new research shows you can reap benefits even if you don't reach those levels."
+"But you can reap benefits even if you don't reach those levels."

 Vigorous exercise includes biking, aerobics and fast swimming.
 You could start by replacing one hour of sedentary time with something active.
 For instance, instead of meeting a friend for coffee, take a walk together instead.

 Ready to get moving?

 Read a cardiac rehab nurse's recommendations for starting a workout routine.
 Be sure to talk with your doctor before starting any exercise program.
-If you're ready to commit to a program, the Main Line Health Fitness & Wellness Center in Concordville offers medically-supervised fitness programs and classes that can challenge you and get you on the path to good health.
+If you're ready to commit to a program, the Main Line Health Fitness & Wellness Center in Concordville offers medically supervised fitness programs and classes that can challenge you and get you on the path to good health.